mio-19/mio-19/README.md

-cannot afford healthcare. the public healthcare covers nothing.
+cannot afford healthcare. the public healthcare covers nothing. the private health insurance is legally required to cover nothing.